 - Specific genetic information (e.g., genetic test results)

-- Biometric identifiers (e.g., fingerprints, voice prints, iris and retina scans)
+- Biometric identifiers used for identification purposes (e.g., fingerprints, voice prints, iris, and retina scans)

 - Health plan account or beneficiary numbers